-where $\partial_y \varphi(y_s( v,- \delta)) \cdot v$ represents the gradient of $\varphi$ in the direction of $v$ at point $y_s(v, - \delta)$.
-Notice that the well-posedness of the second integral in the penultimate line is guaranteed by the stochastic version of Fubini's theorem stated in \cite[Theorem 4.33]{daPratoZabczyk2014stochEqnsInfDim}.
+where $\partial_y \varphi(y_s( v,- \delta)) \cdot v$ represents the gradient of $\varphi$ in the direction of $v$ at point $y_s(v, - \delta)$. {Notice that the well-posedness of the second integral in the penultimate line is guaranteed by the stochastic version of Fubini's theorem, \cite[Theorem 4.33]{daPratoZabczyk2014stochEqnsInfDim}.}

-Ideally, we would like to revert back the variables in the various integrals appearing in the expansion \eqref{eq expansion0} and hence to compute the test function $\varphi$ at the generic point $y$ instead of $y_s(v,-\delta)$.
-The main difficulty in this regard is to perform the change of variable in the integral
+Ideally, we would like to revert back the variables in the various integrals appearing in the expansion \eqref{eq expansion0} and hence to compute the test function $\varphi$ at the generic point $y$ instead of $y_s(v,-\delta)$. {The main difficulty is to handle the integral}